Structured data in WordPress

 Rich Snippets – Wieso jede Website Structured Data nutzen sollte

-All website operators should ensure that search engines can properly index the content of their website.
-This goal is achieved ready with the normal methods of search engine optimization (SEO).
+All website owners should ensure that search engines can properly index the content of their website.
+This goal is already achieved with the normal methods of search engine optimization (SEO).
 WordPress websites already have a great advantage in this regard, as they are an SEO-friendly platform by default.
 Features such as readable permalinks with talking URLs that make it easier for search engines to process content are usually pre-installed.

 But what about the area of schema markups?